marcusoftnet/marcusoftnet.github.io/_posts/2018-02-14-values-and-living-them.md

 > The **sincerity** of doing a deal with the company, without telling us, just because you know the founders are great.

-Oh my God - what's his problem.
+Oh my God - what's his problem?!
 Opposite of what we wanted.
-Let's leave this and move one
+Let's leave this and move on.

 #### We're passionate!

 Here Spotify talks about their passion is the thing that drives them, the makes them bold and wanting to take big bets.

-> Anna is so passionate.
+> Anna is so **passionate**.
 She just lights up when you talk about the content distribution version 3.6.
 It's contagious!

-> Thanks Anna for your passion!
+> Thanks Anna for your **passion**!
 That was a bold bet we took, but you made us all believe in it.

 Yes!
 Great stuff, Anna!
 I see many Anna's across the company and now it starts to make sense what passionate means.

+Let's try the opposite:

+> That way that you always brings up the fact that work needs to be done because they have been in the backlog "like forever," Marcus.
+That shows your **passion** for our product in a great way.

+Ok - that is not the kind of passion I meant at least.

 #### Playful